DaPigGuy/PiggyFactions/README.md

 1. Install the plugin from Poggit.
 2. (Optional) Setup the data provider that PiggyFactions will be using.
 By default, PiggyFactions will use SQLite3 which requires no additional setup.
 If you would like to use MySQL instead, change database.type from sqlite to mysql & enter your MySQL credentials under database.mysql.
 3. (Optional) You may configure certain faction features in the `config.yml` file.
-4. (Optional) You may configure messages in the `messages.yml` file.
+4. (Optional) You may configure messages within the `languages` folder.
 5. (Optional) You may want to setup safezones & warzones
    1. Run the command `/f admin`
    2. Create a faction (preferably named Safezone/Warzone)